juvelas/juvelas.github.io/_pages/publications.md

 * Vásquez-Restrepo, J.D., Ochoa-Ochoa, L., Flores-Villela, O., __Velasco, J.A__.
 A deconstructive approach to evaluate dimensions of alpha diversity in squamates (Reptilia: Squamata) across the Americas.
 Submitted to Global Ecology and Biogeography.

-* Ramírez-Reyes, T., __Velasco, J.A__., Flores-Villela, O. & Piñero, D. Decoupling in diversification and body size rates during the radiation of Phyllodactylus: evidence suggests scarce role of ecology shaping phenotypes.
-Submitted to Evolutionary Biology.

-* Cisneros-Bernal, A. Y., Rodríguez-Gómez, F., Flores-Villela, O., Fujita, M.K., __Velasco, J.A__.,  & Fernández, J.A.
-Phylogeography supports lineages divergence for an endemic rattlesnake (Crotalus ravus) of the Neotropical Montane Forest on the Trans-Mexican Volcanic Belt.
-Submitted to Journal of Biogeography.

 * Estrada, F., Calderón-Bustamante, O., Botzen, W., __Velasco, J.A__., Tol, R.S.J.
 AIRCC-Clim: a user-friendly tool for generating regional probabilistic climate change scenarios and risk measures.
 Submitted to Environmental Modelling and Software.